-- 1. To adopt and approve an Agreement and Plan of Merger, dated as of March 11, 1996, as amended on May 29, 1996 and on June 25, 1996, by and among J3, Gartner and Sub, which provides, among other things, for the merger of Sub with and into J3, all as more fully described in the accompanying Prospectus/Proxy Statement. - 2.
-For the transaction of such other business as may properly come before said meeting or adjournments thereof.
+1. To adopt and approve an Agreement and Plan of Merger, dated as of March 11, 1996, as amended on May 29, 1996, by and among J3, Gartner and Sub, which provides, among other things, for the merger of Sub with and into J3, all as more fully described in the accompanying Prospectus/Proxy Statement.

+2. For the transaction of such other business as may properly come before said meeting or adjournments thereof.